solutionforest/Watchdog/README.md

 - **Real-time Monitoring:** Continuous monitoring of website uptime.
 - **Alert System:** Notifications for downtime and performance issues.
-- **Performance Metrics:** Insights into response times and server health.
 - **Easy Configuration:** Simple setup process and easy to manage.

 ## Getting Started